 The general question of every person is how much salt to be used?
 The ideal level is between 2700 – 3400 ppm.
-Make sure to check Salt level before adding.
+Make sure to check the Salt level before adding it.
 If the level is low, then you need to add salt to the pool.
 Determine the amount required based on the salinity level.
 Generally, the water begins to taste salty when the level of salt is between 3500 to 4000 ppm.
 The high level of salt makes the chlorinator to shut down, making the water salty.

-The water of pool is recycled continuously, and the loss of salt during the swimming session should be minimal.
+The water of the pool is recycled continuously, and the loss of salt during the swimming session should be minimal.
 The water loss is mainly due to the splash out while swimming and the decline in salt are due to the addition of rainwater.
 It should be noticed that you do not loose salt by evaporation.

 Where Can You Buy Pool Salt?